Ad-White/aviation-expert/README.md

 - Features a text input, with placeholder message, for the player to make their guess.
 - Also includes a Guess / Skip button for the player to use.
 - This feature activates whenever the tile selector has stopped and revealed whatever it may be covering.
+- The text input also features a regEx pattern.
+This is to help cover possible user answers where they may enter a range of potential responces in naming what they see.
+Due to the nature of the subject.
+I am expecting hyphen or white space when writing the aircrafts name.
+E.g. F-18 Hornet, could also be entered as F18 Hornet, F18 hornet, f18 hornet, f-18 Hornet, etc. Any leading or trailing white space that has been entered is also removed from the users input.
+Their answer is also converted to all lowercase, before the comparison is made with the accepted answer.
+- I have applied the same regEx pattern to the value received from the key `gameImageName` (the accepted answer to the assocciated image).
+This is to help achieve a direction comparison to the guess the user has entered.
+Also, the aim is to allow for more human like answers when filling the `gameImageSelection`.
+Making the inclusion of more aircraft or anyother subject matter easier.
+Either by myself or another developer in the future.

 ![screenshot](documentation/features/user_input_area.png)